RobotML/RobotML-documentation/DevGuide/InstallationForDevelopers/RobotMLPlateformInstallationFromUpdateSite.rst

 How to install Modelling components
 -----------------------------------

-	1. Install the latest version of eclipse Indigo: you have to download it from `Indigo eclipse website <http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/indigor>`_\ , then, if java is installed and thus whatever the OS
+	1. Install the latest version of eclipse Juno: you have to download it from `Juno eclipse website <http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/junosr1>`_\ , then, if java is installed and thus whatever the OS
 	2. Install the latest version of Papyrus, Xtext and Acceleo

 		a.
 Open the modelling panel: on the menu, choose *help* then in it choose *Install modeling components*